MicrosoftDocs/powerbi-docs/articles/report-server/reportserver-add-comments.md

 ## Notes

 Depending on your permissions, you can:

 - Not see comments.
-- See all comments, and post and delete your own.
+- See all comments, and post, edit, and delete your own.
-- See all comments, post and delete your own, and delete other people’s.
+- See all comments; post, edit, and delete your own; and delete other people’s.

 ## Next steps